 Virtualenv is installed by default on all DreamHost servers.
 But, if for some reason you need to install it, you would run the following command in your user's directory:

 [server]$ pip install virtualenv

-(env)servername:your_project UserName$) lets you know that it’s active.
-From now on, any package that you install using pip is placed in the env folder, isolated from the global Python installation.
+From now on, any package that you install using pip is placed in the virtual environments project folder, isolated from the global Python installation.

-If you are done working in the virtual environment for the moment, you can deactivate it:
+If you are finished working in the virtual environment for the moment, you can deactivate it by running the following:

-- To delete a virtual environment, just delete its folder (in this case, it would be rm -rf env).
+To delete a virtual environment, just delete project folder.
+In this case, it would be:

 Installing custom modules